-- Most side effects are mild and it is expected that they will reduce after several days. - Generally side effects are more troublesome just after starting Pregabalin or increasing the dose.
-It is important to persist in taking Pregabalin as these side effects usually wear off. - Common side effects include; drowsiness, dizziness, fatigue, weight gain and muscle tremor.
-If you have these side effects and they are of concern contact your presciber or pharmacist for advice. - Less common side effects include vision disturbances, indigestion, leg swelling, memory loss, euphoria, mood changes, hallucinations or rash.
-If any of these side effects occur, contact your prescriber or pharmacist for advice. - Some people develop severe anxiety if they miss a dose and some take more than prescribed to help their symptoms.
-If you are worried this is happening to you, discuss it with your prescriber.
+- Most side effects are mild and it is expected that they will reduce after several days. - Generally side effects are worse after starting taking Gabapentin or increasing the dose.
+It is important to persist in taking Gabapentin as these side effects usually wear off. - Common side effects include; drowsiness, dizziness, fatigue and muscle tremor.
+If you have these side effects and they are severe contact your doctor or pharmacist for advice. - Less common side effects include vision disturbances, indigestion, weight gain, leg swelling, memory loss, euphoria, mood changes or hallucinations and a rash.
+If any of these side effects occur contact your doctor or pharmacist for advice. - Some people develop severe anxiety if they miss a dose and some take more than prescribed to help their symptoms.
+If you are worried this is happening to you, discuss it with your doctor. - If you are taking Gabapentin with other medications such as opioids, care is required as the risks increase.
+Please speak to your doctor.